 - Results are reported through maps and tables at a neighborhood level rather than by each child—no data is ever used to evaluate individual children, teachers or schools.

-- Active participation from community and school stakeholders is the centerpiece of the EDI pilot project to both analyze results and appropriately plan for their use.
+- Active participation from community and school stakeholders is the centerpiece of the EDI pilot project in both analyzing results and appropriately planning for their use.

 What is the EDI Pilot Project?

-Through generous funding from the Robert R. McCormick Foundation, Erikson will partner with select Illinois communities to implement the EDI.
-Erikson will support community partners in the form of coaching, technical assistance, and resources to implement the EDI, analyze the results, and develop action plans to improve the development of young children, including school readiness.
+Through generous funding from the Robert R. McCormick Foundation, Erikson is partnering with select Illinois communities to implement the EDI through a three phase pilot.
+Erikson supports community partners in the form of coaching, technical assistance, and resources to implement the EDI, analyze the results, and develop action plans to improve the development of young children, including school readiness.

 How can my community get involved?